flashjackson/dipHUD/README.md

 Health Cross

+Crosshairs

+Custom Colors

+Installer...?
+I have no experience with this, but I feel like people would like it for simplicity's sake.

 ... and more to come!

 Instructions on how to install these options can be found in the "instructions.txt" inside the dipHUD-master folder.
 The damage circle instructions are found inside the damage circle folder.